Russell-Pollari/stripe2qbo/README.md

 -   [ ] Product settings to customize behaviour of individual products
 -   [ ] Tax settings to customize behaviour of taxes
 -   [ ] Add test suite and CI/CD
+-   [ ] Test with QBO tax enabled and not
 -   [ ] Migrations framework for DB
 -   [ ] Support all Stripe transaction types/variants (e.g. refunds, transfers, etc.)
 -   [ ] Create new QBO accounts from Sync Settings